How to Incorporate Sustainable Design in Your Home

 When repainting, look for low-VOC or no-VOC paints.
 They’ve gotten much better – you can barely smell the difference now, but they release far fewer chemicals into your home.
 Professional house painters increasingly recommend these options not just for environmental reasons but for better indoor air quality.

-Materials that deliver on their promises:
+Materials to incorporate sustainable design that deliver on their promises:

 • Bamboo flooring (grows fast and looks great)